linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

 external_resources:
 - '[usermod - Ubuntu Manpage](https://manpages.ubuntu.com/manpages/xenial/en/man8/usermod.8.html)'
 ---

-The `usermod` command allows you to modify a Linux user's settings.
-How does it work, and how does it relate to other Linux commands?
-Find out in this guide what `usermod` is and how to use it.

-## Before You Begin

-1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-1. This guide uses `sudo` wherever possible.
-Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

-{{< note >}}
-The steps in this guide are written for a non-root user.
-Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
-{{< /note >}}

 ## What is usermod?

 ### Tool Used to Modify a User's Linux Settings

 The `usermod` command lets you change an existing Linux user's settings.
 Most things that get set up when you create a user — from a login name and home directory to the shell environment — can be altered using `usermod`.
 In addition, `usermod` can add a user to supplementary Linux groups, lock and unlock a user's account, and more.
+This guide covers how the usermod utility works, and how it relates to other Linux commands.

 ### Comparison to useradd and chmod

-In short, the difference between `useradd` and `usermod` is that the former is used for creating new users and the latter is used for modifying existing users.
+The difference between `useradd` and `usermod` is that the former is used for creating new users and the latter is used for modifying existing users.
 While `useradd` can define a Linux user's settings, it does so for new users, not existing users.
 See our [Linux Users and Groups](/docs/guides/linux-users-and-groups/#creating-and-deleting-user-accounts) guide for more on the `useradd` command.

 On the other hand, `chmod`, like `usermod`, modifies existing resources.
 But where `usermod` modifies settings for an existing user, `chmod` modifies the permissions on a given file or directory.
 For instance, while `usermod` allows you to change a user's home directory, `chmod` lets you give a file in that directory executable permissions.
 Learn more about what `chmod` is and how to use it in our guide [Modify File Permissions with chmod](/docs/guides/modify-file-permissions-with-chmod/).